Xanthaptychia aurantiaca: Distribution

 Xanthaptychia aurantiaca is native to the Inuvialuit Settlement Region in the Northwest Territories, Canada.
 It is found in specific areas such as Banks Island, Melville Island, Victoria Island, and the Cape Parry area on the mainland.
 Although it spans a considerable area in the Canadian Western Arctic, its presence is sporadic and infrequent across this range.
 There are only 12 known locations in the Canadian Arctic where this species has been observed, as evidenced by 18 herbarium specimens.

 This lichen typically grows on the ground in coastal areas or in the hummocky tundra nearby.
 It thrives in harsh, sedimentary environments, often in areas shaped by ice or wind, such as hummocks or soil cracks.
 These crevices and sheltered spots near vegetation provide microhabitats for its growth.

-Conservation

 In 2020, Xanthaptychia aurantiaca was classified by the International Union for Conservation of Nature as an endangered species.
-It faces multiple threats due to climate change in the Canadian Arctic.
-These include habitat loss from rapidly eroding coasts, increased sea ice melt, saline wash from storm surges, and permafrost melting.
-Further, the changing climate may allow the advancement of southern vegetation communities and the introduction of invasive species, potentially exacerbating the impact on this lichen by altering its native habitat.
+A later review of Red List practice for lichenized fungi cited the species as an example of an assessment based entirely on herbarium evidence: its geographical range was delimited from 18 specimens from Arctic localities that are difficult to access but considered well surveyed, and it was evaluated as endangered under criterion A3c because of inferred vulnerability to major climate-change impacts and habitat loss.
+It faces multiple threats related to climate change in the Canadian Arctic, including habitat loss from rapidly eroding coasts, increased sea ice melt, saline wash from storm surges, and permafrost melting.
+Climate change may also allow the advance of southern vegetation communities and the introduction of invasive species, further altering its native habitat.